OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Configure_tests.md

 * **Allow comments:** The participant can take personal notes, which are not available after the test anymore and are not assessed.
 This feature can only be selected, if "Personal notes" is selected in Options.

-* **Allow review of questions:** After finishing the test the test and its answers can be shown again, but no corrections are possible.
+* **Allow review of questions:** After finishing the test, the test and its answers can be shown again, but no corrections are possible.

 * **Show solution:** In the review the solutions are shown additionally.
 This feature is only possible, if "Allow review of questions" is selected.